 - Three letters of reference preferably from senior faculty with whom the candidate has worked with clinically and/or scientifically, statement describing current position/faculty appointment, description of the facility working in/training in terms of research and clinical capacity

-- Letter from the hospital director and head of department stating that there is a commitment of the institution that the candidate has a position when they return.
+- Letter from the hospital director and head of department stating that there is a commitment of the institution to support fellowship activites

-Please send complete application materials to Kiran Thakur, MD at email@example.com.
-Application due date May 1, 2020 (notifications will be sent early July, 2020)
+Please send complete application materials to Kiran Thakur, MD at firstname.lastname@example.org.
+Application due date July 1, 2021.
+Anticipated remote start date for fellow, September 2021.

 The candidate will work closely with Kiran Thakur, MD, Assistant Professor of Neurology at CUIMC, senior faculty with clinical research expertise in the Neurology department and across departments (Infectious Diseases, Sergievsky Center, etc), and the Mailman School of Public Health, on clinical and translational research studies.